-For the interpretation of Liechtenstein's emissions and removals it is important to recognise that Liechtenstein is a small central European state in the Alpine region with a population of 39'315 inhabitants (2021) and with an area of 160 km2.
+For the interpretation of Liechtenstein's emissions and removals it is important to recognise that Liechtenstein is a small central European state in the Alpine region with a population of 39'677 inhabitants (2022) and with an area of 160 km2.
 Its neighbours are therefore important partners: Liechtenstein and Switzerland form a customs and monetary union governed by a customs treaty.
-On the basis of this union, Liechtenstein is linked to Swiss foreign trade strategies, with few exceptions, such as trade with the European Economic Community: Liechtenstein - contrary to Switzerland - is a member of the European Economic Area.
+On the basis of this union, Liechtenstein is linked to Swiss foreign trade strategies, with few exceptions, such as trade: Liechtenstein - contrary to Switzerland - is a member of the European Economic Area.
 The Customs Union Treaty with Switzerland impacts greatly on environmental and fiscal strategies.
-Many Swiss levies and regulations for special goods (for example, environmental standards) are also adapted and applied in Liechtenstein.
-For the determination of the GHG emissions, Liechtenstein appreciates having been authorised to adopt a number of Swiss methods and Swiss emission factors.
+Many Swiss levies and regulations for special goods (for example, environmental standards) are also adopted and applied in Liechtenstein.
+For the determination of the GHG emissions, Liechtenstein appreciates having been authorised to apply a number of Swiss methods and Swiss emission factors.